wrorcbc-oss/WRO2025_RCBC/README.md

 ## 💻 **Software Architecture** <a id="software-architecture"></a>

 Our software implementation employs a distributed processing architecture that optimizes performance through specialized task allocation between multiple processors.
+This documentation was last updated on **[september]**.

 ### **System Architecture Overview**